WISERP-PH/main/index.md

 Vanguard Digital Bacolod (VDB) was initiated on September 15, 2020 with a vision of changing the way people view business apps and software.
 The goal is to make digitization affordable for all SMEs (Small and Medium-sized Enterprise) starting from Negros island.
-Believing that each SME deserves to be competitive in their respective fields and in the global business arena.
+Believing that each SME deserves to be competitive in their respective fields both in local and global possibilities.
 ```

 ```
-We see to it that it is not about us.
+We make sure that it is not about us.
 It is about the community that we serve.
 ```

 ### Mission